 - Picnic was exhibited at the RA in 1938.
 The idyllic scene presents two couples (the second man is in the background, bathing) They seem to have arrived by the boat, moored beside them on the river.
-Widening car ownership, statutory holidays (the Holidays With Pay Act of 1938 gave workers the right to one week's statutory holiday) and increased leisure time made picnics a very popular middle-class pastime in the 1930s. - I think it is a Large Tortoiseshell butterfly, which was once widespread across Britain but declined to extinction by the 1960s. - Hilda Leyel's classic book The Perfect Picnic, published in 1936, responded to the vogue for picnics, and details the kinds of food (she recommends egg mayonnaise sandwiches) and drink that might be taken on a trip."
+Widening car ownership, statutory holidays (the Holidays With Pay Act of 1938 gave workers the right to one week's statutory holiday) and increased leisure time made picnics a very popular middle-class pastime in the 1930s. - Hilda Leyel's classic book The Perfect Picnic, published in 1936, responded to the vogue for picnics, and details the kinds of food (she recommends egg mayonnaise sandwiches) and drink that might be taken on a trip."
 (True to Life catalogue, p.
-135)

-The Perfect Picnic begins "There are many people with cars who make a regular habit of spending Saturday or Sunday in the country-with a hamper of food they are independent of hotels and can eat their meals in any part of the country they choose."
+135) - The Perfect Picnic begins "There are many people with cars who make a regular habit of spending Saturday or Sunday in the country-with a hamper of food they are independent of hotels and can eat their meals in any part of the country they choose."
 She recommends "curries, ragoûts and other casseroled dishes ... served steaming hot" from a thermos flasks.
 The vacuum flask was invented by James Dewar in 1892 and became a commercial product in 1902 branded a Thermos flask.
 By the 1930s they were widely available and popular.

-Skirt hemlines rose in the 1920s until they reach just below the knee but they lowered again to the ankle in the 1930s.
+- Skirt hemlines rose in the 1920s until they reach just below the knee but they lowered again to the ankle in the 1930s.
 Tennis skirts were shorter and although many were below the knee a few were above the knee.
-Hiking shorts were much shorter.
+Hiking shorts were much shorter. - It is a Small Tortoiseshell butterfly, widespread and well-known